JackWitek/events-frontend/README.md

 # Events Manager - Frontend

-## A Vue.js frontend that connects to a Ruby on Rails API backend
+A Vue.js frontend that connects to a Ruby on Rails API backend

+Backend can be found [here](https://github.com/JackWitek/events-backend)

 ### Built using